pulumi/docs/UnwrapBlog.md

 Breaking that down, it's basically saying "I'll take an array of strings.
 But those actual string values can individually be strings, promises-of-strings, or strings-carrying-dependency-information."
 It even goes one step beyond that, because the entire array itself could be just an array-of-those-things, or a promise-of-array-of-those-things, or an array-of-those-things-with-dependency-information.
 Whew...!

 This approach is great for people producing the data.
-As a producer I could do:
+As a producer I can do:

 ```ts
 new Vpc({ ipAddresses: ["an-address"] }); // or even